 - Practices had to provide essential services – these services were provided to people who were sick or perceived themselves to be sick with conditions from which recovery was generally expected, chronic disease management and general management of patients who were terminally ill.

 - Practices were expected to provide additional services, covering cervical screening, contraceptive services, vaccination and immunisation, child health surveillance, maternity services (including intra partum care) and some minor surgery procedures.

-- Health and Social Services Boards also commissioned a range of Directed Enhanced Services to provide –
+- A range of Directed Enhanced Services was commissioned –

 - Improved access to medical services for patients

 - Minor surgery

 - In addition, a range of Local Enhanced Services were available for commissioning, including –

 - Anti-coagulation monitoring